Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, April 2024 Above The Chaos Tour Findings.md

 - [[The Feed]]
 	- What ends up in [[Your Feed]]?
 	- Where is [[Your Feed]] from?
-- [[Filecoin Foundation for the Decentralized Web]] - Filecoin may be like InterPlanetary File System - Filecoin may be the utility token for IPFS / the fuel (per [[Day]]).
+- [[Filecoin Foundation for the Decentralized Web]] - Filecoin may be like InterPlanetary File System - Filecoin may be the utility token for IPFS / the fuel (per [[Day Waterbury]]).
 	- [[Protocol Labs]] incubated IPFS and Filecoin, along with both conferences
 - [[Funding]]
 	- [[Funding Cycles]] - challenges with short funding cycles that leave teams spending inordinate [[Time]] searching for [[Resources]].
-- [[Day]] mentioned [Camp Navarro](https://www.campnavarro.com/cn-festivals) as a potentially worthwhile connecting location / event
+- [[Day Waterbury]] mentioned [Camp Navarro](https://www.campnavarro.com/cn-festivals) as a potentially worthwhile connecting location / event
 - [[Health Insurance]]
 	- Disconnecting Health Insurance from Jobs
 	- Escaping from existence as [[Employee Consumer Slaves]]